omkaarlavangare/hr-analytics-dashboard-tableau/README.md

 - Department
 - Salary

-To enhance the analysis and enable meaningful visualizations, additional derived fields were created, including:
+To enhance the analysis and enable meaningful visualisations, additional derived fields were created, including:

 - Salary Brackets
 - Age Brackets